Peace Lily (Spathiophyllum spp.) is a perennial plant incorporating dark green glossy leaves and white, showy flowers.

 Is It Normal For Peace Lily to Turn Brown?

-If the reason is old age, it is completely normal for the Peace Lily to turn brown.
+If the reason is old age, it is normal for the Peace Lily to turn brown.

-However, if the plant is browning when it is young, it could signify a much graver problem.
+But, if the plant is browning when young, it could signify a much graver problem.

-Whereas in the case of a flower of Peace Lily, it is perfectly normal for them to fade and turn brown in their nearing end.
+In the case of a Peace Lily flower, it is normal for them to fade and turn brown in their nearing end.

 What Causes Peace Lilies to Turn Brown?

-Regardless of the severity, Peace Lily can be revived back if intervened promptly with the right solution.
+Regardless of the severity, Peace Lily can be revived if intervened promptly with the right solution.

-Therefore, let us look in-depth at the culprits for Peace Lily turning brown.
+Therefore, let us look at the culprits for Peace Lily turning brown.

 1. Watering Issues